-If the water-tight integrity of the motor was not disturbed during disassembly, the seal cavity can be tested without testing the motor.
-Drain all of the oil from the seal cavity before performing the test.
+If the water-tight integrity of the motor was not disturbed during disassembly, the seal cavity can be Drain all of the oil from the seal cavity before performing the test.
 Oil within the cavity will be drawn into the system, resulting in damage to the vacuum pump or manometer.